Feature Extraction in the Remote Sensing Data Value Chain: A Systematic Review of Methods and Applications: Applications of feature extraction

 \subsubsection{Anomaly detection}

-Anomaly detection in RS involves identifying samples that differ substantially from the majority of data within a dataset.
+Anomaly detection involves identifying samples that differ substantially from the majority of data within a dataset.
 We classify anomalies into point, collective, or contextual.
-Point anomalies are single instances deviating from the rest of the data, collective anomalies consist of multiple related instances that are anomalous when combined, and contextual anomalies depend on the surrounding context for their abnormality~\cite{Chandola2009anomaly}.
-DR techniques can effectively detect anomalies because they may only become apparent in the reduced space or because reconstructions fail for anomalous data points (see Fig.~\ref{fig:anom}).
-We now examine how DR techniques identify different anomaly types across spectral, spatial, and temporal dimensions.
+Point anomalies are single instances that deviate from the rest of the data; collective anomalies consist of multiple related instances that are anomalous when combined; and contextual anomalies depend on the surrounding context for their abnormality~\citep{Chandola2009anomaly}.
+In RS, anomaly detection includes change detection, which focuses on identifying statistically significant differences between multitemporal observations of the same scene~\citep{Lu2004, zhu2017deep}.
+This connection is particularly important for spatiotemporal RS applications, where abrupt land-surface changes, infrastructure damage, or environmental disturbances appear as temporally contextual anomalies~\citep{Coppin2004}.
+Flach et al. demonstrated that effective feature extraction via FE can be more crucial for detecting spatiotemporal extremes than the choice of detection algorithm~\citep{Flach2017anom}.
+FE techniques can improve anomaly detection across spectral, spatial, and temporal dimensions because they may only become apparent in the reduced space or because of poor reconstructions.
+FE for anomaly detection in RS follows two distinct models: the separation model and the reconstruction model.

-\paragraph{Spectral anomalies} Spectral anomalies in RS are detected as deviations in the wavelength-specific signatures of materials, revealing unexpected variations in surface properties or atmospheric conditions, sensor errors, or environmental changes.
-Detecting spectral anomalies in HS data is challenging due to its high dimensionality and redundancy, where individual pixels often contain a mix of materials that require spectral unmixing to isolate targets~\cite{PLAZA2009S110}.
-Moreover, atmospheric interference and sensor noise can introduce spurious variations that can mimic true anomalies~\cite{Chein-I2002}.